 Cervical cancer care

-Allina Health offers a complete range of care aimed at preventing, detecting and treating reproductive and gynecological cancer, including cervical cancer (cancer that forms in the cervix).
+Our multidisciplinary care team at Allina Health offers a complete range of care aimed at preventing, detecting and treating reproductive and gynecological cancer, including cervical cancer.
+Your primary care provider, gynecologist and gynecological oncologist will work together to prevent, detect and treat cervical cancer.

 Learn more

-Cervical cancer occurs in the cells of the cervix, the lower part of the uterus (womb) that connects to the vagina.
-There usually are few if any symptoms of early cervical cancer.
-That’s why regular Pap and HPV tests are recommended, to help screen for pre-cancerous cell changes.
+Cervical cancer occurs in the cells of the cervix, the lower part of the uterus that connects to the vagina.
+Often, there are few if any symptoms of early cervical cancer.
+The American Cancer Society encourages women to begin cervical cancer screening at age 21, which includes Pap and HPV testing.

-Cervical cancer is the fourth most common type of cancer in women, but because it develops slowly, it is one of the easiest gynecologic/reproductive cancer to prevent, detect and treat.
+Cervical cancer is the fourth most common cancer among women, but because it develops slowly, it is one of the easiest gynecologic and reproductive cancers to prevent, detect and treat.

-Nearly all cases of cervical cancer are due to the human papilloma virus (HPV) or genital warts.
+Nearly all cases of cervical cancer are due to the human papillomavirus (HPV).

 The most common types of cervical cancer are:

-- Squamous cell carcinoma develops in the lining of the cervix.
+- Squamous cell carcinoma, which develops in the lining of the cervix

-- Adenocarcinoma develops in gland cells that produce cervical mucus.
+- Adenocarcinoma, which develops within gland cells that produce cervical mucus.

-- Occasionally, you may have features of both squamous cell and adeno carcinomas.
+Occasionally, people may develop both squamous cell and adenocarcinomas.

 Screening and prevention

-You're at higher risk of developing cervical cancer if you:
+You may be at a higher risk of developing cervical cancer if you:

-- are overweight or are not eating a healthy diet
+- are overweight or are not eating a balanced diet

 - have a weakened immune system